Marcotsept/waffle.io/CAREERS.md

 What you'll bring:

 We are looking for passionate, self-directed, people who care about the customers their software is serving.
-For this possition we are seeking an individual with solid experience and any of the following will give you a good head start:
+For this position we are seeking an individual with solid experience and any of the following will give you a good head start:
 - Solid expertise in NodeJS and JavaScript
 - Experience with Angular and AngularJS
 - Experience with MongoDB